Try making a Wallenbergare, this luxurious Swedish meatball with mashed potatoes and lingonberries. You won’t regret it.

 First, a great Wallenbergare is served slightly pink in the middle, pork needs to be cooked through and therefore it will always be a bit on the dry side when pork is used.
 Also, pork is usually way fattier than veal.
 Wallenbergare is quite fat but the fat should come from the cream and eggs, not the meat.
 So please don’t use pork when making this dish.

 But there are other meats you can use, in my recipe, I am using elk or moose meat.
-It is quite common in Sweden since we hunt it every fall in Sweden.
+It is quite common in Sweden since hunting is quite common here, many of us at least know someone who has the freezer packed with elk and venison.
 You don’t see elk very often in stores since most of what’s hunted go to the hunter.
 The best way to get is to befriend a hunter.
 Luckily for me, I know several so the meat in these Wallenbergare comes from my hometown.

 But any lean meat can be used, I’ve tried making Wallenbergare with veal, venison, duck and chicken and they all work great.